menu

 Overview

 Cobb Island is a tiny town located in the state of Maryland.
 With a population of 929 people and just one neighborhood, Cobb Island is the 229th largest community in Maryland.
-Cobb Island has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Cobb Island was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Unlike some towns, Cobb Island isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cobb Island are a mix of both white- and blue-collar jobs.
-Overall, Cobb Island is a town of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Cobb Island who work in law enforcement and fire fighting (17.65%), sales jobs (10.07%), and teaching (8.48%).
+Overall, Cobb Island is a town of service providers, construction workers and builders, and managers.
+There are especially a lot of people living in Cobb Island who work in law enforcement and fire fighting (21.19%), business and financial occupations (11.50%), and sales jobs (11.08%).

 Setting & Lifestyle